Note to Trade Associations:

 - User: As a consumer of the products and systems that depend upon connectivity and data exchange in the embedded technologies of the #SmartCampus.
 (The weakest of all stakeholders in the global standards system and where StandardsMichigan places its resources)

-In prospect IoT still seems a gauzy, abstract conception for the #SmartCampus but in retrospect we already see it in power-over-ethernet lighting systems (CLICK HERE).
+In prospect IoT still seems a gauzy, abstract conception for the #SmartCampus but in retrospect we already see it in power-over-ethernet lighting systems, for example (CLICK HERE).
+We see it in micro-transportation, campus security surveillance systems, massive open online curriculum and the like.
 We collaborate most closely with the IEEE Education & Healthcare Facilities Committee (IEEE E&H) to develop opportunities to lower #TotalCostofOwnership as this transformation gathers pace.
 As always, we hunt down cost-saving opportunities that appear on building construction bid tabs and per-square-foot operation and maintenance costs.

 As the world’s largest professional association, the IEEE is a driver for this transformation and its Standards Association has begun administering a new standardization project to manage (i.e.) mitigate obvious IoT architecture divergence titled: P2413 Standard for an Architectural Framework for the Internet of Things.
 From the project prospectus: